golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 ## Installing and running Yagna

-Yagna is a service whose purpose is to communicate and perform operations on the Golem Network.
+Yagna is a service that aims to communicate and perform operations on the Golem Network.
 Let's get started by installing it.

 #### Install Yagna